MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/source-maps.md

 When running source maps in DevTools, you should notice that the JavaScript isn't compiled, and all of the individual JavaScript files that it references are displayed.
 Source maps in DevTools is using source mapping, but the underlying functionality actually runs the compiled code.

-Any errors, logs, and breakpoints map to the dev code, for awesome debugging.
-So in effect, it gives you the illusion that you are running a dev site in production.
+Any errors, logs, and breakpoints map to the original source code, for easier debugging.

 ### Enable source maps in Settings

-Source maps are enabled by default.<!-- (as of Microsoft Edge 39)-->
+Source maps are enabled by default.

 To make sure that source maps are enabled: